Kaprizov caps hat trick in OT as Wild beat Blue Jackets 3-2

 On the final shift of overtime, Addison feathered a pass across the crease and Kaprizov slammed it into the open net for the game winner.

+“I literally could have kept them on the ice the whole … game, probably, but certainly the third period and overtime,” Minnesota coach Dean Evason said of Kaprizov’s line.
+As it was, Kaprizov had a team-high 25 minutes and 36 seconds of ice time.

 The Blue Jackets, despite being buried in last place in the Metropolitan Division, have made strides recently.
-They are 3-2-1 in their last six games, with the only losses coming to the Wild, including a 2-0 defeat in Columbus on Thursday.
+They are 3-1-2 in their last six games, with the only loss a 2-0 defeat by the Wild in Columbus on Thursday.
+But coach Brad Larsen sensed his team was fighting the effects of a second straight day game, after they beat Edmonton 6-5 on Saturday.

+“I thought the first half of the game we were real sharp,” Larsen said.
+“We needed more guys tonight to be on their game – we had a few guys who just weren’t locked in and it cost us tonight. … We just ran out of gas and got a little bit sloppy and it cost us.”

 Minnesota outshot Columbus 13-7 in the first period but wasn’t able to solve Merzlikins.
 Meanwhile, the Blue Jackets took a 1-0 lead late in the period when Olivier scored his fifth of the year off a Wild turnover in their own zone.